ARM-software/abi-aa/aaelf64/aaelf64.rst

 Relocation codes disambiguation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-References to relocation codes are disambiguated in the following way:

 Static relocation codes for object files begin at (257); dynamic ones at (1024).
 Both (0) and (256) should be accepted as values of ``R_AARCH64_NONE``, the null relocation.

 All unallocated type codes are reserved for future allocation.